Bullying Prevention Department

-- Likely bullying victims are those who look different, act different, or select activities that are not mainstream.
+- Likely persons harmed by bullying behavior are those who look different, act different, or select activities that are not mainstream.

 - It can be committed by one or more children against another.

-- Bullying not only harms the victim but also negatively affects the climate of the school and the opportunity for all students to learn and achieve.
+- Bullying not only harms people but also negatively affects the climate of the school and the opportunity for all students to learn and achieve.

 - Kentucky's House Bill 91, often referred to as the "Bullying Bill" (now codified as KRS 158.156), was passed during the 2008 legislative session.
 The law requires school districts to have plans, policies, and procedures to deal with measures for assisting students who are engaged in disruptive and disorderly behavior.

-What are the signs of my child being bullied?
+What are some signs of my child being harmed by bullying behavior?